maksimil/t3conv/src/pages/docs.md

 ## Main page

 On the main page you can see a links to **docs** (this page) and **github <3** (to the github repo of this project).
-Under them you can see 2 buttons: the first one specifies the type of your file.
-After selecting the file type you can press the **Open file** file button to open the file.
+Below you can see 2 buttons: the left one specifies the type of your file.
+After selecting the file type you can press the **Open file** button to open the file.
 Also t3conv supports history of the files.
 Simply press the history item to open it.

 ## View page

-On the view page you can see the upper row with buttons, a side bar with the data, parsed from the file, and a graph of this data.
+On the view page you can see the upper row with buttons, a side bar with the data parsed from the file, and a graph of this data.

 ### Open